MicrosoftDocs/sandbox/sandbox/gamedev/monogame/azure-storage-monogame.md

 ![nuget](media/monogame-storage-nuget.png)

-With the package added, you can now use the Azure Storage SDK API here as you would in any other application.
-Please take a look at the included sample which demonstrate how to use each of the storage services to perform simple tasks.
-Also, please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more information.
+With the package added, you can now use the Azure Storage SDK API in your MonoGame game as you would in any other .NET application.
+The **Get the Source** button above will link you to a cross-platform MonoGame sample showing how to use the basic features of the Azure Storage SDK.
+Also, please refer to the [Azure Storage Docs](https://docs.microsoft.com/azure/storage/) for even more samples and tutorials.

 ## Known Issues and Limitations